-for all sectors are reported in Table 4 and graphed in Figure 3, sorted in ascending order.
-The results are striking: all investment good sectors rank among the most volatile in the economy.
+estimate of the conditional standard deviation of sales growth for firms in sector j.
+The estimates for all sectors are reported in Table 4 and graphed in Figure 3, sorted in ascending order.
+Investment good sectors rank among the most volatile in the economy.
 This is the case for Machinery Manufacturing (NAICS code 333) and Computer and Electronic Product Manufacturing (334), as well as for Construction (233 and 234).
-Conversely, firms in Food Manufacturing (311) and Apparel Manufacturing (315), two of the largest industries in terms of value added in most economies, appear to be among the least volatile.
-Interestingly, the two consumption good sectors that rank first and second are Owners and Lessors of Nonfinancial Assets (533) and Oil and Gas Extraction (211).
-The former includes firms primarily engaged in owning or leasing franchises, patents, and copyrights that they in turn license others to use.
+Conversely, firms in Food Manufacturing (311) and Apparel Manufacturing (315), two of the largest industries in terms of value added in most economies, are the least volatile among the manufacturing sectors.

+Interestingly, three of the four consumption good sectors that are at the top of the distribution are Owners and Lessors of Nonfinancial Assets (533), Oil and Gas Extraction (211), and Mining (212).
+The first includes firms primarily engaged in owning or leasing franchises, patents, and copyrights that they in turn license others to use.
 Many of these firms are research companies that develop innovations and then license them out to manufacturers.
-While our classification system qualifies these two sectors as consumption good producing, we are not accustomed to think of them as such.
+While our classification system qualifies these three sectors as consumption good producing, we are not accustomed to think of them as such.
 Their output consists exclusively of intermediate goods, the majority of which are purchased by sectors that sell to final consumers.
 In spite of this observation, consistency requires us to include them among consumption good sectors.

-We have conducted a series of robustness checks, the details of which are reported in Appendix A. Our results do not change in any appreciable way when we change the sample selection procedure or the regression equation specification.
-Therefore we interpret these findings as providing strong support for the claim that firms producing investment goods face a higher idiosyncratic risk than firms producing consumption goods.
+We have conducted a series of robustness checks, the details of which are reported in Appendix A. Our results do not change in any appreciable way when we vary the sample selection procedure or the regression equation specification.
+Therefore we interpret these findings as providing support for the claim that firms producing investment goods face a higher idiosyncratic risk than firms producing consumption goods.